mjackson/unpkg/modules/client/main/About.md

 Browsers are instructed (via the `Cache-Control` header) to cache assets for 4 hours.

+### Abuse

+unpkg maintains a list of packages that are known to be malicious.
+If you find such a package on npm, please let us know!

 ### Support

-unpkg is a free, best-effort service and cannot provide any uptime or support guarantees.

-I do my best to keep it running, but sometimes things go wrong.
-Sometimes there are network or provider issues outside my control.
-Sometimes abusive traffic temporarily affects response times.
-Sometimes I break things by doing something dumb, but I try not to.

-The goal of unpkg is to provide a hassle-free CDN for npm package authors.
-It's also a great resource for people creating demos and instructional material.
-However, if you rely on it to serve files that are crucial to your business, you should probably pay for a host with well-supported infrastructure and uptime guarantees.

 unpkg is not affiliated with or supported by npm, Inc. in any way.
 Please do not contact npm for help with unpkg.

-### Abuse

-unpkg maintains a list of packages that are known to be malicious.
-If you find such a package on npm, please let us know!

-### Feedback

-If you think this is useful, we'd love to hear from you.
-Please reach out to [@unpkg](https://twitter.com/unpkg) with any questions or concerns.
+Instead, please reach out to [@unpkg](https://twitter.com/unpkg) with any questions or concerns.